lab-cosmo/librascal/docs/source/intro.rst

 Proteus is a scalable and versatile fingerprint and machine-learning code is a scalable and versatile machine-learning code.
 It collects several different algorithms that can be used to create fingerprints, perform dimensionality reduction and fit, atomistic and finite element calculations.

 Proteus as of now is thought as standalone code.
 However, we aim to provide enough flexibility to interface it with other codes such as LAMMPS and PLUMED-2.0.
 It can be used as a C++ library as well as a python module.
-To be able to call it from python, we have used the pybind11 library developed at EPFL.
+To be able to call it from python, we have used the pybind11 library.

 Although at the moment is a serial-only code, we aim to write it in MPI so that it will be possible to take advantage of parallelization to speed up the calculations significantly.